SEND Hub

 SEND pathway

-Use two connected knowledge bases for SEND support: one for behaviour strategies with SEND needs shown, and one for SEND learning strategies.
-Together they support students by reducing barriers through practical adjustments, access planning, inclusive routines, and behaviour approaches that help students stay engaged in learning.
+Use two connected knowledge bases for SEND support: Winning Ways behaviour strategies that work well for SEND students, and SEND learning strategies.
+Together they reduce barriers through practical adjustments, access planning, inclusive routines, and behaviour approaches that help students stay engaged in learning.

 Need non-SEND vulnerability guidance?